alexwlchan/alexwlchan.net/src/_drafts/ao3-epub-covers.md

 ---
 layout: post
 title: Adding auto-generated cover images to EPUBs downloaded from AO3
-summary: I wrote a small tool to help a friend browse the fics she's downloaded from AO3.
-Adding colourful, readable covers makes it easier for her to find them in a grid.
+summary: I built a handy tool to generate cover images for stories downloaded from AO3, making them easier to browse.
+Along the way, I learnt about how EPUBs work, the power of static sites, and some gotchas of async JavaScript.
 tags:
   - ao3
   - epub